sigdialinlg2023/sigdialinlg2023.github.io/sitedata/registration.md

 ### Visa

-In case you need an invitation letter for your visa application, please email Ondrej Dusek (https://ufal.mff.cuni.cz/ondrej-dusek).
+In case you need an invitation letter for your visa application, please email [Ondrej Dusek](https://ufal.mff.cuni.cz/ondrej-dusek).